TomfromBerlin/bashrc/README.md

 `git` should be installed by default on your Linux box.
 If not, just type `sudo apt-get install git` (replace apt-get according to your distribution's command, e.g. yum or dfn) in the command line and press Enter.

-If you leave it as it is, next time you start an interactive shell, the result looks like this (assuming you have [lolcat](/../../../../../TomfromBerlin/bashrc/wiki/Optional-Programs) installed):
+If you leave it as it is, next time you start an interactive shell, the result looks like this (assuming you have [lolcat](/../../../../../TomfromBerlin/bashrc/wiki/Optional-Programs) installed).
+The colors are slightly different each time you start an interactive shell:

 ![screenshot of the terminal output with logo](terminal_logo.jpg)